home-assistant/developers.home-assistant/docs/external_api_python.md

                     timeout=11)
 ```

-### {% linkable_title Send a notification %}
+### Send a notification

 The example uses the Jabber notification platform to send a single message to the given recipient in the `configuration.yaml` file:

 ```python
 import homeassistant.remote as remote